anotherempty/neutralino-svelte-template/README.md

 npm run dev
 ```

-...then go back to the base folder and start Neutralino in another terminal:
+...then open another terminal from the base folder and start Neutralino:

 ```bash
 neu run